JakubMachu/KOALA42.QA/README.md

 App starts to freeze after couple of minutes while photo mode is on.
 Smarth phone starts to overheat.

 Tested on Samsung Galaxy S22 - Android V14

+API-Testing

+1. Test case:
+   Validate if status code is 200
+   Validate if response is valid JSON
+   Validate if response contains all CHARACTERS - data and properties

+2. Test case:
+   Validate if status code is 200
+   Validate if response is valid JSON
+   Validate if returns correct CHARACTERS - cound

+3. Test case:
+   Validate if status code is 200
+   Validate if response is valid JSON
+   Validate if response contains all NEMESIS - data and properties

+4. Test case:
+   Validate if status code is 200
+   Validate if response is valid JSON
+   Validate if response contains all SECRETS - data and properties